jjdblast/bigdata-pipeline_wiki/Start-Spark-Streaming.md

-Start various Spark Streaming Apps that each receive data from the same `ratings` Kafka topic, process and enrich the raw data, and write the data to various data stores.
+Start various Spark Streaming Apps
+* Receive data from the `item_ratings` Kafka topic
+* Process, aggregate, transform, and enrich the raw data
+* Write the output to various data stores

+Note:  The examples below are are broken down by Small, Medium, and Large Batch Intervals

 ## Store Raw Data (Small Batch Interval)
 ### Cassandra